-5. Thesis writing & colloquium (approx. 8 weeks)
+5. Thesis writing & end colloquium (approx. 8 weeks)

-- o If you haven't done so yet, agree with your supervisor and examiner) on a timeline for submitting structure, draft thesis, final thesis, colloquium and oral defense. - Develop a structure for your thesis (to paragraph level), and check whether the aim and research questions of your proposal are still valid.
+- o If you haven't done so yet, agree with your supervisor and examiner) on a timeline for submitting structure, draft thesis, final thesis, end colloquium and oral defense. - Develop a structure for your thesis (to paragraph level), and check whether the aim and research questions of your proposal are still valid.
 Discuss the structure with your supervisor (+ examiner).
-Developing a good structure takes time, but the investment pays off during the writing stage. - o Write a complete draft version of your thesis and submit it through OSIRIS. - Fix the colloquium date with the SGL secretary (in consultation with your supervisor & examiner). - Prepare the final thesis using the feedback on your draft and submit it through OSIRIS.
-Both supervisor and examiner will independently grade your thesis using the rubric provided (appendix II). - o If more time is needed to prepare the final thesis, an extension of up to two months may be granted.
-Further delay is only possible in case of force majeur. - Prepare your colloquium presentation (15 min presentation, 10 min. discussion); invite collaborators, fellow-students, and loved ones (e.g. family) to attend.
+Developing a good structure takes time, but the investment pays off during the writing stage. - Write a complete draft version of your thesis and submit it through OSIRIS. - Fix the end colloquium date with the SGL secretary (in consultation with your supervisor & examiner).
+End colloquia may be scheduled for any date and time, and should be organized with the SGL secretary two weeks in advance of the event.
+Please include an abstract and image in the invitation for your end colloquium.
+Your supervisor will send a reminder email to the SGL group shortly before your end colloquium. - Prepare the final thesis using the feedback on your draft and submit it through OSIRIS.
+Both supervisor and examiner will independently grade your thesis using the rubric provided (appendix II).

+- o If more time is needed to prepare the final thesis, an extension of up to two months may be granted.
+Further delay is only possible in case of force majeur. - Prepare your end colloquium presentation (15 min presentation, 10 min. discussion); invite collaborators, fellow-students, and loved ones (e.g. family) to attend.